-Manipulation is applied to the spine by the chiropractor to help the spine move normally and regain normal function.
+Chiropractors apply manipulation to the spine to help the spine move normally and regain normal function.
 Abnormal movements of the spine are typically the cause of back pain in patients.

 The Description of Chiropractic Manipulative Therapy

-When a chiropractor begins the adjustment, they will apply a high velocity thrust of the arm to the spine.
-Gas is often released during the procedure and may be audible.
-The sound of the gas is simply the releasing of pressure around the joints.
+When a chiropractor begins the adjustment, they will apply a high-velocity thrust of the arm to the spine.
+The body often releases gas during the procedure, and it may be audible.
+The sound of the gas is simply the release of pressure around the joints.
 Although most patients feel relief after the adjustment has been completed, some patients do report slight discomfort.
-However, this discomfort is typically caused by involuntary muscle spasms or voluntary muscle tension by the patient.
+However, involuntary muscle spasms or voluntary muscle tension by the patient typically causes this discomfort.